 - Yellowish brown, mustard or golden: limonites, calcareous sandstones rich in sulfur minerals

 The mountain has significance in Incan mythology.
-Every year the Quyllur Rit'i (Quechua for "star snow") festival attracts thousands of Quechua pilgrims is celebrated about 20 km (12 mi) north of the Ausangate at the Qullqipunku mountain.
+For example, the Quyllur Rit'i (Quechua for "star snow") festival attracts thousands of Quechua pilgrims every year.
+It is celebrated about 20 km (12 mi) north of the Ausangate at the Qullqipunku mountain.
 It takes place one week before the Corpus Christi feast.

 The region is inhabited by llama and alpaca herding communities and constitutes one of the few remaining pastoralist societies in the world.
-High mountain trails are used by these herders to trade with agricultural communities at lower elevations.
-Currently, one of these trails, "the road of the Apu Ausangate," is one of the most renowned treks in Peru.
+These herders use high mountain trails to trade with agricultural communities at lower elevations.
+Currently, one of these trails, "the Road of the Apu Ausangate," is one of the most renowned treks in Peru.